chanjulee1/Portfolio/README.md

 - Listens for client connections and forwards HTTP GET requests to web servers (e.g., `www.google.com`).
 - Fetches the server's responses and sends the data back to the client.

+**UDP ping-pong**:
+This is a Java-based UDP ping-pong system:
+ - UDPServer.java implements a server that listens on a port, receives ping messages, and echoes them back.
+You added code to parse the port from arguments, display pings with a counter, and send replies.
+ - Message.java defines a simple data structure holding an IP address, port, and message content.
+ - PingClient.java defines a reusable client capable of sending and receiving ping messages using UDP.
+ - UDPClient.java extends PingClient to send timed pings, measure round-trip times (RTT), handle timeouts, and print stats.

 ---

 ## C++ Multithreading